RuwangLin/Shademates/README.md

   <a href="docs/ARCHITECTURE.md">Architecture</a>
 </p>

 > **Public showcase edition.** This repository is a curated, security-sanitised snapshot of a collaborative Monash University FIT5120 capstone project.
 It preserves the original Android implementation while adding the product story, final screenshots, design rationale, architecture, testing notes, and attribution needed for portfolio review.
-The team's original private repository remains unchanged.

 ## The product